-3. With no electrical load connected, adjust the speed screw to the point where the panel voltmeter shows approximately 126 volts for a 115 volt A.C. plant.
-Apply a full load to the plant and again check the voltage, which should be approximately 110 volts for a 115 volt A.C. plant.
-Voltage will be proportionately higher for plants of other voltages.
-Engine speed, for a 60 cycle plant, as checked with a tachometer, should be within the limits of 1890 rpm at no load, to 1710 rpm at full load, with the actual spread between no load and full load conditions not more than 100 rpm.
-4. If the plant tends to hunt (Alternately increase and decrease speed) under load conditions, increase very slightly the distance between the eye of the sensitivity screw and its support.
+3. Adjust the speed.
+With no electrical load connected, adjust the speed screw to attain the proper no load (n. l.) speed as shown in the speed chart.
+On inherently regulated plants check also the voltage and compare it with the voltage chart.
+Apply a full rated load and again check the speed.
+Be sure the voltage is safe for the load applied.
+An incorrect speed drop from full load to no load necessitates a sensitivity adjustment.

+4. If the plant tends to hunt (alternately increase and decrease speed) under load conditions, increase very slightly the distance between the eye of the sensitivity screw and its support.
 For best regulation keep the sensitivity screw in as close as possible without causing hunting.
 Any change in the setting of the sensitivity screw will require correcting the speed screw adjustment.